Samppa Lajunen

-Samppa Lajunen (born 23 April 1979 in Turku) is a retired Finnish Nordic combined athlete who competed during the late 1990s and early 2000s.
+Samppa Lajunen (born 23 April 1979 in Turku) is a retired Finnish Winter Olympic Games gold medalist, entrepreneur, and investor.

 Athletic career

 A winner of five Winter Olympic Games medals, his career highlight came at the 2002 Winter Olympics in Salt Lake City when Lajunen won all three gold medals in the Nordic combined events.
 He also won silver medals at the 1998 Winter Olympics in Nagano in both the 15 km individual and 4 × 5 km team events.